gti-gatech/BikewaySim/readme.md

 ## Main functionalities:
 1. Downloading and processing OpenStreetMap network data for bicycle routing using [Geofabrik](https://www.geofabrik.de) and [OSMnx](https://github.com/gboeing/osmnx)
+1. Conflating and reconciling attributes from other network sources to OSM
+1. Map matching cycling GPS traces to OSM using [Leuven Map Matching](https://github.com/wannesm/LeuvenMapMatching)
 1. Calibrating link and turn impedance functions for cycling using bicycling GPS traces or count data using [stochopy](https://github.com/keurfonluu/stochopy)
 1. Finding the least impedance route for selected or all-to-all O-D pairs given calibrated or custom link and turn impedance functions using [NetworkX](https://github.com/networkx/networkx)
 1. Using results to generate several metrics for assessing the impacts of planned cycling facilities